tspspi/pyjwt/doc/jwe.md

 ## Encrypting payload

-Encrypting new data can be done using the ```create``` method.
-Note that in compact serialization only a single recipient can be used, in JSON serialization multiple recipients can be utilized.
+Encrypting new data can be done using the `create` method.
+Note that in compact serialization, only a single recipient can be used, whereas in JSON serialization, multiple recipients can be utilized.

 ```
 JWE.create(